 A barometer is an instrument for measuring air pressure used in weather forecasting and for determining altitude (Fig 1 and 2).
 Most commonly encountered is the aneroid barometer (see illustration to the right) in which the effect of the air in compressing an evacuated thin cylindrical corrugated metal box is amplified mechanically and read off on a scale or, in the barograph, used to draw a trace on a slowly rotating drum, thus giving a continuous record of the barometric pressure.
 The aneroid instrument is that used for aircraft altimeter.

 The barograph is a recording barometer consisting of an aneroid barometer that has, instead of a pointer, a pen that continuously records atmospheric pressure on a paper chart wrapped round a revolving drum, usually driven by clockwork.

-In the Fortin barometer, devised by Jean Fortin (1750–1831) and still used for accurate scientific work, the lower mercury level can be finely adjusted and the column height is read off with the aid of a vernier scale.
+In the Fortin barometer, devised by Jean Fortin (1750–1831) in the early 1800s and still used for accurate scientific work, the lower mercury level can be finely adjusted and the column height is read off with the aid of a vernier scale.

 A simple barometer can be made from a milk bottle or similar bottle (see Figure 3).
 Cut the end from a round toy balloon.
 Then stretch this end smoothly over the mouth of the bottle and tie it in place.
 Next glue one end of a drinking straw to the center of the rubber cap.
 For a scale, mark a strip of cardboard with graduations and prop it up beside the straw.

 Compare the position of the straw pointer from day to day.
 When the atmospheric pressure rises, it pushes the rubber cap in; when it falls, the greater pressure inside the bottle pushes the cap out.
 Always take your readings when the air is at the same temperature; otherwise they will be unreliable.